bootdotdev/blog/README.md

 ## License

 You can read the [license here](/LICENSE).
 In short, you're free to copy and edit this blog.
 That said, all the content in this repository is owned by Boot.dev, and you're *not* permitted to host or publish it elsewhere.
-We want you to be able to submit updates and even entire articles if you choose, but be aware that an accepted submissions does *not* give you any ownership over the content in this project.
+We want you to be able to submit updates and even entire articles if you choose, but be aware that an accepted submission does *not* give you any ownership over the content in this project.

 ## Quick start development